getsentry/spangen/README.md

 ```
 Options:
-  --count           the number of spans to generate in total.
+  --count           the number of spans to generate in total. spangen will stop
+                    generating new traces after this number has been reached,
+                    but it will finish started traces and segments.
+The actual
+                    number of spans generated may therefore be higher than this
+                    option.
+  --throughput      the throughput of spans per second (defaults to no
+                    throttling).
   --spans-per-segment
                     the average number of spans per segment (randomized).
   --spans-per-segment-stddev